Interim State Superintendent of SchoolsMaryland

-Dr. Carey M. Wright is the former state superintendent of education in Mississippi.
-One of the longest-serving state education chiefs of the 21st century, she retired in June 2022.
-Her tenure in Mississippi was longer and marked by more student gains than any state superintendent of education since the Education Reform Act of 1982 established the Mississippi State Board of Education.
+Dr. Carey M. Wright is the interim state superintendent of schools at the Maryland State Department of Education.
+Previously, she was state superintendent of education in Mississippi.
+As one of the longest-serving state chiefs of the 21st century, she retired in Mississippi in June 2022.
+Her tenure there was longer and marked by more student gains than any state superintendent of education since the Education Reform Act of 1982 established the Mississippi State Board of Education.

 A passionate advocate for early childhood education, Dr. Wright implemented Mississippi’s first publicly funded Early Learning Collaborative program, which earned the state recognition from the National Institute for Early Education Research as one of only six states in the nation that meet all 10 quality standards for early childhood education.
 The program grew from 11 collaboratives serving 1,700 children in 2014 to 30 collaboratives that serve 6,000 children in 2022-23.